Leyendas de Guatemala: Leyenda de la Tatuana

 This legend aims to describe ways in which humanity can and will regain its freedom.
 The legend is not about an almond tree, that is described as a "priest-tree".
 This tree guards the Maya traditions and recounts the passing of the years.
 The tree divides its soul between the four paths that one encounters before the underworld known as Xibalbá.
 These four paths are marked by different colors: green, red, white and black.
 Each portion of the soul embarks on a different path on which they each face temptations.
 The black road, which in Mayan tradition leads to the underworld, trades part of its soul with the merchant of Priceless Jewels, who then uses in exchange for the most beautiful slave.
 The slave escapes, and the character of the tree, searching for the missing part of his soul eventually finds her.
 The Inquisition then intervenes and sentences to kill them.
 In the end, the beautiful slave escapes the night via the magic of a boat tattooed on her arm by the tree.
 On the morning of the execution the only thing the guards find in the prison cell is an old almond tree.

-In this legend, Master Almond represents the Maya-Quiche civilization and the Inquisition represents a foreign power.
+In this legend, Father Almond Tree represents the Maya-Quiche civilization and the Inquisition represents a foreign power.
 This legend shows that "the soul is not at the mercy of external forces" and "therefore humans always have the means to recover their independence".